 Let's compare the results:

-In both cases, there is a similar number of testers (55 and 58 testers) and the same view options set by default.
+In both cases, there is a similar number of panelists (55 and 58 panelists) and the same view options set by default.

 Try to draw some conclusions by yourself and then compare them with this article.